 - Centralized version control systems use a single repository from which users check out one or more files to work on locally.

-- Distributed version control systems allow users to host repositories locally, check out entire repositories with all history, work independently of one another, and combine their work through merging when necessary.
+- Distributed version control systems allow users to host repositories locally, check out entire repositories with all history—or, in the case of Helix, a subset of repositories—work independently of one another, and combine their work through merging when necessary.

 Helix supports either model, as well as a hybrid of the two.